Meg Toroni đ“‚€

 The biggest strengths that I bring into our sessions

 I have been told that I have a very calming aura about me and I take that as a huge compliment.
 I am open minded, thoughtful, direct, witty, and eager to help.
-I am also very flexible and understanding, I will try my best to make therapy compatible for your lifestyle.
-My friends think I'm funny.
+I am also very flexible and understanding.
+My friends think I'm funny. :)

 The clients I'm best positioned to serve

 I love a challenge and will do everything in my power to help a client succeed.
+The best kind of mindset is one desiring to change and able to accept challenges ahead along with the grief/trauma of the past, in order to begin the therapeutic process.
 I do not foresee any kind of client issues that I am not fit to accommodate.
 I am big on accommodation being that life happens on life's terms.
-So if a client texts me in the morning they cannot show for this evening's appointment, I am not quick to bill for the 24 hour no show fee.
-That is because I sometimes need that same flexibility and may cancel an appointment within the same day because I am a mom and a caretaker.
-As long as there is notice and it is not a reoccurring theme, I am willing to work with you and figure it out.
+I am very flexible and sometimes need the same flexibility as a mother and caretaker.
 If I am not the right fit, absolutely no hard feelings and I want to provide you with an alternative therapist or resources you need.

 SpecialtiesTop specialties